Delio Rossi: Palermo

 On 23 November 2009, Rossi returned into management as new head coach of Palermo, replacing Walter Zenga at the helm of the rosanero.
 He immediately managed to turn the fortunes of Palermo, guiding the Sicilians to quickly rise up the Serie A league table also thanks to surprise results such as two 2–0 away win against teams such as AC Milan and Juventus, and ending the season in fifth place with only one point behind fourth-placed Sampdoria who were admitted to the UEFA Champions League third qualifying round at the rosaneros expense.
 He was consequently confirmed as head coach of Palermo for the 2010–11 season, during which he also guided the club in its 2010–11 UEFA Europa League campaign.
 Impressive results in the new season included another remarkable win at Juventus' home, as well as his ability to launch the careers of youngsters such as Javier Pastore, Ezequiel Muñoz, Josip Iličić, and Armin Bačinović.

-Rossi was sacked on 28 February 2011 by club president Maurizio Zamparini following a record 0–7 home loss to Udinese; he was replaced by Serse Cosmi.
+Rossi was sacked on 28 February 2011 by club president Maurizio Zamparini following a record 7–0 home loss to Udinese; he was replaced by Serse Cosmi.
 However, Rossi returned at Palermo only four weeks later, after Cosmi's Palermo side was soundly defeated by Catania in the Sicilian derby later on 3 April.
-Following a surprising comeback, he led the club to the Coppa Italia final, which Palermo lost 3–1 to Internazionale.
+Following a surprising comeback, he led the club to the Coppa Italia final, which Palermo lost 3–1 to Inter Milan.
 During the pre-season, on 1 June 2011, Rossi resigned as Palermo manager by mutual consent with president Zamparini.